CoolProp/CoolProp/Web/coolprop/wrappers/Julia/index.rst

 Download a precompiled shared library appropriate to the computer you are using from :sfdownloads:`sourceforge <shared_library>` or the development version from :sfnightly:`the nightly snapshots <shared_library>`.

+NB: For Linux users, the file libCoolProp.so must be renamed into CoolProp.so and copied into Julia's library folder (e.g. /usr/lib/x86_64-linux-gnu/julia/)

 Download the module ``CoolProp.jl`` from :sfdownloads:`sourceforge <Julia>` or the development version from :sfnightly:`the nightly snapshots <Julia>` and place in the same folder as the shared library

 Usage